KevinAst/astx-redux-util/UserGuide/conceptHash.md

   }
 ```

-The {@link reducerHash} *(the most common of the composition
+The {@link reducerHash} function *(the most common composition
-reducers)* provides a more elegant solution, eliminating the switch
+reducer)* provides a more elegant solution, eliminating the switch
 statement altogether.
 It creates a higher-order reducer, by combining
 a set of sub-reducer functions that are indexed by the standard
 action.type.